 The default logging configuration file, logging.properties, is located in the InstallDir/etc directory.
-It configures the Artix ESB loggers to print WARNING level messages to the console.
+It configures the Artix loggers to print WARNING level messages to the console.
 If this level of logging is suitable for your application, you do not have to make any changes to the file before using it.
 You can, however, change the level of detail in the log messages.
 For example, you can change whether log messages are sent to the console, to a file or to both.
 In addition, you can specify logging at the level of individual packages.

-This section discusses the configuration properties that appear in the default logging.properties file.
-There are, however, many other java.util.logging configuration properties that you can set.
-For more information on the java.util.logging API, see the java.util.logging javadoc at: http://java.sun.com/j2se/1.5/docs/ api/java/util/logging/package-summary.html.
+NOTE: This section discusses the configuration properties that appear in the default logging.properties file.
+There are, however, many other java.util.logging.configuration properties that you can set.
+For more information on the java.util.logging API, see the java.util.logging javadoc at: https://docs.oracle.com/javase/6/docs/api/java/util/logging/package-summary.html.